Dilatonic states near holographic phase transitions: Conclusion and outlook

 \section{Conclusion and outlook}

 Along a new branch of regular solutions of Romans supergravity, we found a tachyonic instability by studying the mass spectrum of the fluctuations of the sigma-model coupled to gravity.
-By approaching this instability in the space of parameters, we found that the lightest scalar state in the spectrum turns into a tunably light approximate dilaton.
+By approaching this instability in the space of parameters, we found that the lightest scalar state in the spectrum turns into a tunably light approximate dilaton, which could be realised in a metastable configuration of the system.
 A condensate is enhanced when moving along this branch of solutions, spontaneously breaking (approximate) scale invariance.
-But we also found that the instability is hidden away by a strong first-order phase transition, so that the lightest scalar state along the physical phase is not parametrically light, and it is the next-to-lightest scalar state that behaves as an approximate dilaton (in association with an enhancement of one of the condensates).
+But we also found that the instability is hidden away by a strong first-order phase transition, so that the lightest scalar state along the stable phase is not parametrically light, and it is the next-to-lightest scalar state that behaves as an approximate dilaton (in association with an enhancement of one of the condensates).
 We hence uncovered a concrete realisation within top-down holography of arguments closely resembling those of Ref.~\cite{Pomarol:2019aae,Gorbenko:2018ncu,Gorbenko:2018dtm}, although in a generalised form.

 Our study admits a clear (though not simple) interpretation, and our action is taken from the established catalogue of rigorously defined supergravity theories.
 We also tested the formal tools that would be needed to perform this type of analysis in other supergravity theories.
-This paper establishes the basis for the development of a systematic future research programme, encompassing the exploration of the vast catalogue of known supergravity theories.
+This paper establishes the basis for the development of a systematic future research programme, encompassing the exploration of the vast catalogue of known supergravity theories---possibly encompassing the technically more challenging cases in which one does not recover an AdS geometry asymptotically far in the UV.

 While we found a strong first-order phase transition, there may be other models realising this mechanism, and it is not known a priori how strong the first-order phase transitions should be in general.
 They might be very weak.
 There are well known examples in physics of systems in which first-order phase transitions sit along critical lines (in parameter space) that have an end point.
 If one could identify a supergravity theory realising this type of critical behaviour, then it would be interesting to repeat our analysis in more detail within such a system.
 A direct calculation could establish whether the phase transition takes place in the proximity of the end point of the critical line.
 We might find that the whole spectrum scales without producing a hierarchy, and hence asymptotically reproduces the scaling behaviours expected in the presence of explicitly broken scale invariance.
 Conversely, one might discover that the spectrum still behaves as in Figs.~\ref{Fig:FullScalar} and~\ref{Fig:FullScalarZoom} and a light dilaton emerges.
 If so, its existence would be connected to the enhancement of non-trivial condensates in the vacuum, which can be checked explicitly.
 This possibility, if realised, would have important theoretical and phenomenological implications, and hence motivates us to further pursue our programme in the future.